OpenMined/SwiftSyft/README.md

 ```bash
 python -m ipykernel install --user --name=venv
 ```
-- Host Jupyter Notebook
+- Host Jupyter Notebook from the PyGrid folder

 ```bash
 jupyter notebook
 ```

 - Open a browser and navigate to [localhost:8888](http://localhost:8888/).
-You should be able to see the PySyft notebook console.
+You should be able to see the PyGrid notebook console.
 - In the Jupyter Notebook, navigate to `examples/model-centric`
 - Run the notebook `01-Create-plan` with the `venv` kernel.
 Now PyGrid is setup and the model is hosted over it.